HNP Diagnosis — how your doctor may find a herniated nucleus pulposus in your spine

 A physical exam to test strength and reflexes will typically follow.
 Some diagnostic tests may also be required, which could include one or more of the following:

 - Blood tests

-An HNP diagnosis usually can be achieved through one or all of the methods listed above.
-Once a doctor has definitively diagnosed a patient’s spinal condition, treatment to alleviate the pain and discomfort associated with a herniated disc can begin.
+Once a physician has definitively diagnosed the condition, treatment to alleviate the pain and symptoms associated with a herniated disc can begin.